repository-preservation/lcmap-spark/README.rst

 * mesos.key
 * trustedroot.crt

 Mount a volume at runtime as including them in a published image constitutes a security violation.

-**Example**

-Assume the files exist at ``/home/user/certs`` on the host machine.
+Assuming the files exist at ``/home/user/certs`` on the host machine.

 .. code-block:: bash